QA metrics for managers: defects and developers

 In previous articles we discussed, how to define the quality rate, evaluate testers` capacity and covered bug description method.
 All these things concerned tester`s work, but a tester is the one who detects a bug, while a developer fixes it.
-So this time I would like to cover some bits of a DEVELOPER`s niche.
+So this time I would like to cover some bits of a DEVELOPER`s niche on the QA consulting map.
 Taking bug statics as a basis, I want to tell about the indexes that reflect developer`s work efficiency.

 First one is about defect lifecycle continuity.
 The index comprises “defect processing period”, “defect fixing period” and some other elements.